Unifying Circumstellar Environment in Broad-Lined Type Ic Radio Supernovae Towards Off-axis Gamma-Ray Burst Exploration: Diversity of Radio Light Curves

 \subsection{Dependence of isotropic-equivalent energy}

 Firstly in Figure \ref{fig:demonstration_Eiso}, we illustrate the radio light curve models in which the components of radio SN and GRB afterglow are superimposed.
-Here we adopt the CSM density scale of $A=1$, which is derived from the mass-loss rate and wind velocity of Wolf-Rayet stars observed in the Milky Way \citep{2000A&A...360..227N}.
+Here we adopt the CSM density scale of $A=1$, which is derived from the mass-loss rate and wind velocity of Wolf-Rayet stars observed in the Milky Way \citep{2000AandA...360..227N}.
 We calculate light curves of the GRB radio afterglow for a wide range of isotropic-equivalent jet energy $E_{\rm iso}=10^{50}\sim10^{55}$ erg.
 We fix the viewing angle as $\theta_{\rm obs}=0.8$ rad.

-The peak time of the radio afterglow follows as $\propto E_{\rm iso}^{1/3}$ for the case in which the shock decelerates following the BM solution in a wind medium \citep{2013NewAR..57..141G}.
+According to Eqs. (\ref{eq:peak}), (\ref{eq:tm}), the peak time of the radio afterglow follows as $\propto E_{\rm iso}^{1/3}$ for the case in which the isotropic-equivalent energy is less than $E_{\rm iso}<10^{50}$ erg.
 In the case of $E_{\rm iso}=10^{50}$ erg, the afterglow peak time is $\sim$ 10 times shorter than the SN peak time, resulting in a double-peaked light curve (first peak: GRB $\rightarrow$ second peak: SN).
-For the $E_{\rm iso}=10^{51}$ and $10^{52}$ erg cases, the peak times of both SN and GRB are comparable, and the resultant light curve becomes a single peak.
+If $E_{\rm iso}>10^{51}$ erg, the peak time is determined by $t_{\rm peak}\propto E_{\rm iso}$.
+For the $E_{\rm iso}=10^{51}$ and $10^{52}$ erg cases, the peak times of both SN and GRB are comparable, and the resulting light curve becomes a single peak.
 For $E_{\rm iso}=10^{53}$ erg, the 1.43 GHz light curve has a single peak, but the 4.86 GHz and the 8.46 GHz are double-peaked.
 We denote such light curves as "partially double-peaked" in the following.
-For $E_{\rm iso}\geqq10^{54}$ erg, the afterglow peak time becomes more than 10 times longer than the SN peak time, generating a clear double-peaked light curve (first peak: SN $\rightarrow$ second peak: GRB).
+For the $E_{\rm iso}\geqq10^{54}$ erg case, the afterglow peak time becomes more than 10 times longer than the SN peak time, generating a clear double-peaked light curve (first peak: SN $\rightarrow$ second peak: GRB).